-Credit risk of a particular exposure is deemed to have increased significantly since initial recognition if, based on the Bank's quantitative modelling, it is determined that there are the objective factors resulting in deterioration of financial and economic position of the counteragent.
+The Bank will deem the credit risk of a particular exposure to have increased significantly since initial recognition if, based on the Bank's quantitative modelling, it is established that objective factors involving the deterioration of financial and economic condition of a counterparty are observed.
 When determining whether credit risk has increased significantly, remaining lifetime ECLs are adjusted for changes in maturity.